 The town of Glastonbury has a Bicycle Master Plan in place describing efforts to make Glastonbury a “Bicycle Friendly Community.”
 Despite this, Glastonbury can still be a very dangerous place for bicyclists at times.
 Even when the rider of a bicycle is wearing a helmet and obeying traffic rules, a collision with a motor vehicle can have catastrophic results.

 If you suffer injuries from a bicycle accident, you should consider your legal rights as well as your physical health.
 A Glastonbury bicycle accident lawyer could evaluate your situation to determine whether you may be entitled to compensation for your injuries.
-A knowledgeable personal injury attorney who understands bicycle accident cases could work to protect your rights and advocate on your behalf throughout your entire case
+A knowledgeable personal injury attorney who understands bicycle accident cases could work to protect your rights and advocate on your behalf throughout your entire case.
+En Español.

-Laws Applicable to Bicycles
+What are the Laws Applicable to Bicycles in Glastonbury?

 For instance, Connecticut General Statutes §14.232 specifies that motorists must provide at least three feet of clearance when passing bicycles on the road.
 Likewise, Conn.
 Gen. Stat. §14-286b imposes certain obligations on bicyclists, including the duty to “ride as close to the right side of the roadway as is safe” and a prohibition against riding more than two abreast when operating on roads used by motorized vehicles.